emily-wax/14-peas-in-a-pod/Report.md

 The MPI implementation is complete and it does work.
 However the algorithm is terribly ineffecient, so CALI files were not produced for the top 4 biggest input sizes.
 While I followed a reference for implementing an odd even version of bubble sort which should work well on a parallel system I was not able to comprehend it well enough to implement it as effeciently as possible.
 This lead to a lot of issues with the CUDA implementation for this algorithm, so after hours of attemts I decided to focus my energy on evaluating the algorithms.
 CUDA is not implemented for this algorithm.

 **Sample Sort:**
+The MPI implementation for sample sort is complete.
+The algorithm is pretty efficient but performs worse on higher threads due to its high quantity of communication.
+When trying to implement the CUDA version of sample sort I got it mostly working except for a small race condition.
+I spent hours trying to find a solution to this and reached out to the TA for help but nothing seemed to work.
+It got to the point where I decided to focus on the testing of my MPI implementation.
+I got all the .cali files except for a few random ones.
+CUDA is not implemented.

 **Merge Sort:**